-We introduce the key part of our framework: ThermalSched, a list scheduling [42] algorithm, which is summarized in Algorithm 1.
+We introduce the key part of our framework: ThermalSched, a list scheduling [8] algorithm summarized in Algorithm 1.
 For a given task j, the earliest start time (EST(j)) and latest start time (LST(j)) are computed.
 The mobility of task j can then be calculated as the difference between LST(j) and EST(j).
 A potential challenge in computing EST(j) and LST(j) is that the execution time of task j is unknown prior to the selection of a core.
 Our solution is to use the smallest execution time of task j as given by the fastest core when computing EST(j) and LST(j)to maximize the mobility of task j, for all $j \in J$.

 The steps for task assignment and scheduling follow.
 Ready tasks are ordered in a non-decreasing order of mobility.
 A ready task is a task whose predecessors have finished executing.
-Given a ready task j, ThermalSched selects the fastest available core that allows the task to meet its deadline while keeping the peak temperature below the target temperature.
+Given a ready task j, Thermal Sched selects the fastest available core that allows the task to meet its deadline while keeping the peak temperature below the target temperature.
 The fastest available core is chosen to maximize the mobility of the successors of task j, thereby improving schedulability.
 If no core is fast enough to execute task j by its deadline, ThermalSched terminates.
 (We ignore Lines 24-25 and 35-36 in Algorithm 1, and the variables currentDelay and dMaxIter for now.
 Their use will be explained in the next section.)
 Our search-based scheduling approach permits the use of an efficient list scheduler without global knowledge of temperature variation.

-Observe that Algorithm 1 does not provide any details regarding the actual computation of the thermal profile (Line 17).
-Since predicting highly accurate thermal profiles increases time complexity, we propose to use two techniques based on the observations made in Section IV-F to balance accuracy and time complexity.
+Observe that Algorithm 1 does not provide any details on computing the thermal profile (Line 17).
+Since predicting highly accurate thermal profiles increases time complexity, we propose two techniques based on the observations made in Section IV-F. These achieve different trade-offs between accuracy and time complexity.

-V.A.
-Steady-State Analysis Based Heuristic
+A. Steady-State Analysis Based Heuristic

-As explained in Section IV-F, if task execution times are long compared to the thermal time constants of the cores, steady-state analysis can usually predict the resultant chip temperature in a fairly accurate manner.
-In such a case, the use of steady-state analysis reduces the running time of the heuristic.
+As explained in Section IV-F, if task execution times are long compared to the thermal time constants of the cores, steady-state analysis can usually rapidly and accurately predict the resulting chip temperature.

+'''

 Algorithm 1 ThermalSched(G(V, E), targetTemp, dMaxIter)

+'''
-- 1: compute EST(j), for all tasks // earliest start time

-- 2: compute LST(j), for all tasks // latest start time

-- 3: compute avgE // average execution time over all tasks and cores

-- 4: $mobility(j) \leftarrow LST(j) EST(j)$, for all tasks

-- 5: $currentTime \leftarrow 0$
+- 1: compute EST(j), for all tasks // earliest start time - 2: compute LST(i), for all tasks // latest start time - 3: compute avgE // average execution time over all tasks and - 4: $mobility(j) \leftarrow LST(j)$ EST(j), for all tasks - 5: $currentTime \leftarrow 0$

-- 6: $busy(m) \leftarrow 0$, for all cores

-- 7: while there are unscheduled tasks do

-- 8: $RT \leftarrow$ ready tasks in non-decreasing order of mobility

-- 9: for each $j \in RT$ do

-- 10: $invalidCount \leftarrow 0$

-- 11: $fastestCore \leftarrow -1$

-- 12: $bestExeTime \leftarrow \infty$

-- 13: for each $m \in M$ do

-- 14: $\delta(j,m) \leftarrow 0$